Emmanuel de La Taille: Biography

 From 1978 to 1988, de La Taille worked with François de Closets and Alain Weiller on the program L'Enjeu, and on Le Club de l'Enjeu on TF1 from 1987 to 1994.
 He then worked on L'Enjeu international on TV5Monde from 1994 to 1998.
 In 2009, he received the Prix littéraire Les Lauriers verts for his journalistic work.

 In 1986, de La Taille founded the Press Club de France and became honorary president.
-He also worked with an association within Électricité de France for assisting disabled children.
+He also worked with an association in Électricité de France to assist disabled children.
 In 2000, he founded the Institut de l'innovation sociale.

 Emmanuel de La Taille died in a traffic collision in the 8th arrondissement of Paris on 13 October 2021, at the age of 89.